I am wanting to be the best version of myself. More fit and healthy then in my entire life. Lets talk about: Serotonin, Endorphins, Enzymes.

 So, if the problem lies in your neurons, how do you treat it?

-Well, one possibility could lie in providing your neurons with the nutrients and protection they need.
+Well, one possibility could be – providing your neurons with the nutrients and protection they need.

 (TO BE CONTINUED)

-It’s always a work in progress – never give up – never accept defeat, and always remember to love and have empathy and compassion in this world.
+Give yourself a chance and let go of the past.
+It’s always a work in progress.
+Always remember to love and have empathy and compassion in this world.
+Forgive others.